1954 Facts, Fun Trivia and History

 American surgeon Joseph Murray completed the first successful organ transplant when he moved a living kidney from one identical twin to the other.
 The operation took about 4 hours.

-The Piña Colada was invented at Puerto Rico in 1954 at the Caribe Hilton.
+The Piña Colada was invented in Puerto Rico in 1954 at the Caribe Hilton.

 Physics – Max Born, Walther Bothe

 Best Film Oscar Winner